 • is addressed through investment in pooled vehicles, with the pooled fund managers being responsible for selection of suitable custodians.
-In addition, the Scheme's global custodian, is responsible for sweeping un-invested cash balances into pooled cash funds, which will be managed by a pooled fund manager who, in line with otherpooled fund managers for the Scheme is responsible for selecting the custodian for the cash funds.
+In addition, the Scheme's Fiduciary Manager, is responsible for sweeping un-invested cash balances into pooled cash funds, which will be managed by a pooled fund manager who, in line with the Scheme's other pooled fund managers for the Scheme is responsible for selecting the custodian for the cash funds.